acho9138/HW-Code-Refactor/README.md

 # HW-Code-Refactor

+## Description

-Refactored an existing code to meet the acceptance criteria:
+This website is the main page for Horiseon where the code was refactored to meet the acceptance criteria.

+## Acceptance Criteria

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements